Trail’D “Spare” Gas Tank – Install & Review

 Heavy Duty Extra Gas Tank for Off-Road & Overland Travel

-This tank is so versatile, it has several potential uses you might not have imagined.
+This tank is so versatile that it has several potential uses you might not have imagined.

 You can use it to store water for a camp shower – simply fill the container, leave it in the sun to warm up, and pour it into your portable shower setup.
 You could also add an on/off spout or even an electric or foot pump for water on demand.

-I don’t have a ton of weight in the back of my truck.
-The additional liquid storage capacity is a huge plus, but being able to easily add some weight to the back of the Tacoma is very beneficial in my case.
-The added weight helps to soften the ride too.
+I don’t have much weight in the back of my truck.
+The additional liquid storage capacity is a huge plus, and adding some weight to the back of the Tacoma helps to soften the ride, too.

-Trail’D recommends that you only choose one type of liquid per container for the life of the product.
-The plastic can absorb some liquids and you don’t want to contaminate your water supply or otherwise.
+Trail’D recommends only choosing one type of liquid per container for the product’s life.
+The plastic can absorb some liquids, and you don’t want to contaminate your water supply.

-Something else to keep in mind, the more tanks you mount, the less ground clearance you’ll have.
-Now, for most of us, rocks don’t get anywhere near the spare tire.
-But it’s something to keep in mind if you’re putting your Tacoma through its paces on a tough trail.
+Something else to remember: The more tanks you mount, the less ground clearance you’ll have.
+For most of us, rocks don’t get anywhere near the spare tire.
+But it’s something to remember if you’re putting your Tacoma through its paces on a tough trail.

 Mounting Spare Gas & Fuel Tank

-Let’s do a quick walkthrough as to how the tank mounts on the underside of your Tacoma.
+Let’s do a quick walkthrough of how the tank mounts on the underside of your Tacoma.

 Step 1.
 Grab Hoist Tools